• Skip to primary navigation

 Homemade beeswax salve is a simple and nourishing DIY remedy and a great way to heal dry skin.
 Using only a few natural ingredients, this salve helps soothe skin irritations, treat insect bites, and keep moisture in the skin.
 It’s my go-to hand salve because it’s so easy to make!

-- 1/2 cup - Carrier oil of your choice - I like using olive oil or jojoba oil
+• 1/2 cup Carrier oil of your choice such as olive oil, sweet almond oil, fractionated coconut oil, or jojoba oil

-- 1 oz - Beeswax pellets - I like to use pellets because they melt more quickly but you can also use a knife to chop down a block of beeswax.
+• 1 oz Beeswax pellets – I like to use pellets because they melt more quickly but you can also use a knife to chop down a block of beeswax. here's an organic source

-- Optional - 1/2 tsp vitamin E oil to help the salve last longer
+• Optional – 1/2 tsp vitamin E oil to help the salve last longer here's a source

-- Amber glass jar (for storing the salve)
+• Amber glass jar (for storing the salve) – I like these amber glass salve tins

 Optional step 1: make the infused oil